 What the ZDHC Chemical Watchlist Is and What It Enables

-To address this gap, ZDHC has led the development of an expert-driven, peer-reviewed ZDHC Chemical Watchlist for the industry.
+ZDHC has led the development of an expert-driven, peer-reviewed ZDHC Chemical Watchlist for the industry to address the gap of the industry-specific reference list.

 It is a reference list that identifies substances which may pose a risk to human health, the environment or circularity outcomes.
 The ZDHC Chemical Watchlist is designed to support informed decision-making, risk identification and transparent reporting across the textile, leather, apparel and footwear value chain.